 How to Create a Citation Alert

-When you create a citation alert, Thomson Reuters notifies you by e-mail whenever the document has been cited by a new article.
+A citation alerts notifies you by e-mail whenever a document you specify has been cited by a new article.
 The alert is active for one year.
 You may renew the alert at any time.
 We will send you an e-mail approximately two weeks before the alert expires to remind you to renew the alert.

 To create an alert, you must be a registered user and you must sign in to Web of Science.